The evolution of arbitration laws in francophone Africa (En)

 It will be sufficient to mention The New York Convention of 10th June 1958 and the European Convention on International Arbitration of April 21st 1961.

 - The New York Convention of 10th June 1958

 It has been notable success in Francophone Africa (37).
 As a consequence, the Geneva protocols of September 24th 1923 and September 26th 1927, ratified by France and applicable to its former colonies are now of limited interest.

 - The Convention on International Arbitration of 21st April 1961

 This Convention was drafted under the auspices of the United Nations Commission for Europe and concerned European East-West trade.
 Hence, in principle, the African countries are not covered.
 However, I should point out that Burkina Faso adhered to the Geneva Convention on January 26th 1965 (38).

-As a consequence of what has been mentioned above, one can see that the laws in force in Francophone Africa are not harmonised.
-This situation causes serious harm to regional policies for trade and investment in the former French colonies (39) .
+As a consequence of what has been mentioned above, one can see that the laws in force in Francophone Africa are not harmonized.
+This situation causes serious harm to regional policies for trade and investment in the former French colonies (39).

-Thus in 1963, the Ministers of Justice of the countries concerned aimed to harmonise the legal systems they had inherited from the colonial period.
+Thus in 1963, the Ministers of Justice of the countries concerned aimed to harmonize the legal systems they had inherited from the colonial period.
 This would make their legal systems more coherent in order to facilitate their political and economic co-operation (40).
-Therefore, in October 1992 in Libreville, (Gabon), the Heads of States of the Franc Zone approved the project of a Treaty of Harmonisation of Business Laws.
-On October 17th 1993, the draft Treaty for Harmonisation of Business Laws in Africa, was signed by fourteen member states, and is already in force.
+Therefore, in October 1992 in Libreville, (Gabon), the Heads of States of the Franc Zone approved the project of a Treaty of Harmonization of Business Laws.
+On October 17th 1993, the draft Treaty for Harmonization of Business Laws in Africa, was signed by fourteen member states, and is already in force.